TheOdinProject/curriculum/web_development_101/join_the_odin_community.md

   2. Finally sign in to the chat with your newly minted Github account [here](https://gitter.im/TheOdinProject/theodinproject).
 Jump in and introduce yourself; tell us your story!
 Where are you from?
 What made you aspire to become a web developer?
 What are your hopes and dreams?
 We encourage you to keep on sharing your thoughts AND your code.

+</div>

 We have chat rooms for every development topic covered by Odin and beyond.
 You can view all the rooms we currently have [here](https://gitter.im/orgs/TheOdinProject/rooms).

 Read on to find out how to make use of our community.

-</div>

-### <a id="why-the-chat-is-awesome-for-you"></a> Why chat is awesome for you
+### Why chat is awesome for you

 Web development will be a long and arduous journey - you can make the marathon a lot more fun by pairing up with somebody who is running it at the same pace as you.
 It is a great way to bounce ideas off each other and motivate one another to the finish line.